Navigating the visa hurdles of your Baltic cruise vacation

 Finally, there is always a risk of scam agencies who will take your payment and not provide any service at all.
 This is very unlikely if you book your tours with any of the major tour operators.
 But buyer beware.
 If you find a tour company with no reviews, a lackluster website and shoddy customer service, then your actual experience is likely to suffer as well.
 As with any large purchase, always purchase with a credit card, so that if there are issues you can make a claim with your credit card company.

-Deciding which St. Petersburg option is best for you
+Deciding which Saint Petersburg option is best for you

 At this point, you may be wondering how to proceed.
-The answer is entirely up to you and how you want to experience St. Petersburg.
+The answer is entirely up to you and how you want to experience Saint Petersburg.

 - If you decide you want to meet face-to-face with your Facebook friends, if you’ve found a local restaurant that you’re dying to eat at, if you want to visit a museum that’s off the beaten track, then a full tourist visa is for you.
 You will kick yourself later if you choose not to get the tourist visa.